sweisss/sweisss.github.io/index.md

 Because e1 has not yet given permission to release the source code of these projects, they are only described here.

 ### Remote Access Alarm Server
-Worked on as an inter during Summer 2022 and 2023.
+Worked on as an intern during Summer 2022 and 2023.
+The server is written in python and uses MQTT protocol to accept incoming messages from registered hydrogen generators.
+The messages can either be CAN based or in JSON from a Siemens IoT device.
+Once the server receives a message, it decodes it and logs it in a csv.
+It also searches the message for fault codes.
+If a fault code is found, it utilizes the system ID (also in the message) to forward the fault via SMTP to the engineers associated with that system in an SQLite database.

 ### TigerTamer
 Data processing for the TigerOptics Prismatic 3.